Prof-M-s-Classroom/programming-assignment-2-dlacuesta1006/README.md

 ## **6. Debugging Process (Errors & Fixes)**
 (Describe one or more debugging challenges you faced and how you fixed them.)
+I would say one major issue for me that was challenging was the way I was parsing the story file.
+I fixed/debugged it by adding little checks right after I write my code so I know what it was reading and hoow I could fix it.

 Example:
 > Initially, my program was crashing when trying to access an uninitialized node.
 I realized it was because I was not properly checking for `nullptr` before accessing child nodes, so I added a check to prevent accessing uninitialized memory.